-Every person may draw up a last will and testament at notarial office, which means to determine his/her heir in advance and decide on the future of all the property remaining after his/her death.
+Every person may draw up a last will and testament, which means to determine his/her heir in advance and decide on the future of all the property remaining after his/her death.
 Under the law, the will shall be drawn up by a notary.

 A testator may write a last will and testament by him/herself and visit a notary to notarise this document afterwards, or draw up this document directly at a notary’s office.
 In case you need to draw up a last will and testament and there is no notary around, a last will and testament may be certified by the following persons:

 Testament may be certified by the following persons

 - In settlements — respective municipal authority represented by the authorized official;

 - in hospital, retirement homes — chief physician, deputy chief physician, doctor on duty;

 - in voyages such authorities are vested in a ship captain;